Calculation All Signals Results Summary Table Performance Table Integration Table Measurement Conditions SST Results

 Peak Type Description

-Ordnr - Peak which is neither a reference peak nor internal standard.
+Ordnr Peak which is neither a reference peak nor internal standard.

-Refer - Reference peak.
+Refer Reference peak.

-Grp - Indication of calibrated group.
+Grp Indication of a calibrated group.

-Error - Indication that calculation for this row could not be performed.
-Two most frequent reasons for this error are: Amount in the calibration is set to 0 or because a part of the calibration curve would result in wrong evaluation of negative Amount.
-In case Error is displayed for all rows see further description of the error displayed in the header of the Result table.
+Error Indication that calculation for this row could not be performed.
+This is often caused by the Amount in the calibration being set to 0 or because a part of the calibration curve would result in wrong evaluation (e.g., negative Amount value).
+Failed result of linearity check (as defined by the Curve Check item in the Calibration Options dialog) is indicated by an Error (Curve Check) (successful checks are not shown).

 Compound Name

-Retention Index [-]
+Reten.
+Index [-]

 Centroid [min], Variance [min2], Skew [-], Excess [-], Asymmetry [-], Capacity [-], Efficiency [th.pl], Eff/l [t.p./m], Resolution [-], Symmetry/Tailing [-]